-- made application to the interdisciplinary studies program at USC Upstate; - satisfied all general education and B.A. or B.S. option requirements for the interdisciplinary studies degree, with all minimum grade requirements met; - completed a minimum of 42 semester hours of junior- and senior-level courses; - completed at least 30 semester hours of courses in the IDS program; - submitted a notice of intent, approved by the dean of the College of Arts and Sciences, prior to leaving USC Upstate to enter the professional, postgraduate school; and - submitted official documents from the approved professional school demonstrating satisfactory completion of the first year of full-time study leading to a post-baccalaureate degree.
+- made application to the interdisciplinary studies program at USC Upstate; - satisfied all general education and B.A. or B.S. option requirements for the interdisciplinary studies degree, with all minimum grade requirements met; - completed a minimum of 42 semester hours of junior- and senior-level courses; - completed at least 30 semester hours of courses in the IDS program; - submitted a transient permission form, approved by the IDS director, prior to leaving USC Upstate to enter the professional, postgraduate school; and - submitted official documents from the approved professional school demonstrating satisfactory completion of the first year of full-time study leading to a post-baccalaureate degree.